-Hyderabadi Bhindi ka Salan is a spicy and tangy dish and is crafted using peanuts, sesame seeds, jaggery and tamarind paste, which gives it a slightly sour and sweet taste.
-Here is how to make Bhindi Ka Salan Recipe.
+Hyderabadi Bhindi ka Salan is a spicy and tangy dish and is crafted using peanuts, sesame seeds, jaggery, and tamarind paste, which gives it a slightly sour and sweet taste.
+Here is how to make it.

-The myriad flavors of Bhindi ka Salan, needless to say, blend with your palate in a very subtle manner.
-Moreover, Bhindi ka Salan being a dish which has a complete influence of Indian flavors, surely wins hearts when served as a homely meal after a tiring day at work.
+Moreover, Bhindi ka Salan being a dish that has a complete influence of Indian flavors, surely wins hearts when served as a homely meal after a tiring day at work.

 Use small tender okra to make this dish.